osrf/gazebo_tutorials/contrib_code/tutorial.md

 ### Meaningful backtraces

-In order to provide meaningful backtraces when using a debugger, such as GDB, Gazebo should be compiled with debugging support enabled.
+In order to provide meaningful backtraces when using a debugger, such as GDB, Gazebo-classic should be compiled with debugging support enabled.
 When using the ubuntu packages, specially the ''-dbg'' package, this support is limited but could be enough in most situations.
 There are three level of traces which can be obtained:

 '''Maximum level of debugging support'''
-: This can only be obtained by compiling Gazebo from source and setting the `CMAKE_BUILD_TYPE` to `DEBUG`.
+: This can only be obtained by compiling Gazebo-classic from source and setting the `CMAKE_BUILD_TYPE` to `DEBUG`.
 This will set up debugging symbols with no optimizations.
 It may be required by developers for problems that are especially difficult to track down.

 '''Medium level of debugging support'''
-: This can be obtained installing the ''gazebo-dbg'' package (since 1.4 version) or compiling Gazebo from source using the `RELWITHDEBINFO` `CMAKE_BUILD_TYPE` mode (which is the default if no mode is provided).
+: This can be obtained installing the ''gazebo-dbg'' package (since 1.4 version) or compiling Gazebo-classic from source using the `RELWITHDEBINFO` `CMAKE_BUILD_TYPE` mode (which is the default if no mode is provided).
 This will set up ''-O2'' optimization level but provide debugging symbols.
 This should be the default when firing up gdb to explore errors and submit traces.

 '''Minimum level of debugging support'''
-: This one is present in package versions previous to 1.4 (no ''-dbg'' package present) or compiling Gazebo from source using the `RELEASE` `CMAKE_BUILD_TYPE` option.
+: This one is present in package versions previous to 1.4 (no ''-dbg'' package present) or compiling Gazebo-classic from source using the `RELEASE` `CMAKE_BUILD_TYPE` option.
 This will set up the maximum level of optimizations and does not provide any debugging symbol information.
 These traces are particularly difficult to follow.

 ## Code Check

-Code pushed into the Gazebo repository should pass a few simple tests.
+Code pushed into the Gazebo-classic repository should pass a few simple tests.
 It is also helpful if patches submitted through GitHub pass these tests.
 Passing these tests is defined as generating no error or warning messages for each of the following tests.

 ### Regression Tests

-In your Gazebo build directory run `make test`:
+In your Gazebo-classic build directory run `make test`:

         make test